So you found a stray dog in DFW… but now what should you do?

 What if I want to contact a rescue about a stray dog?

 Most rescues understand that dogs have to pass through stray hold and have relationships with the area shelters that would allow them to do so.
-Animal Hope usually handles stray dogs as “remote impounds,” meaning we check them in to the appropriate city shelter so that the owner can reclaim them but the dog actually stays at our facility during the stray hold period.
-Make sure the rescue understands that the dog is a stray or that you found the dog and make sure they know where you found it.
+Animal Hope usually handles stray dogs as “remote impounds,” meaning we check them into the appropriate city shelter so that the owner can reclaim them but the dog actually stays at our facility during the stray hold period.
+Make sure the rescue understands that you found a stray dog and make sure they know where you found it.